-Things to See and to Do in Padua
+Things to see & do in Padua

-The huge Sant' Antonio Cathedral, crowned by Byzantine domes and minaret-style towers, is only second to the St. Mark's Cathedral for its Asian inspired beauty, and it is surely one of the things to see in Padua.
-The interior of the church is richly decorated, courtesy of the generosity of pilgrims who have made their way to this church for centuries to give thanks to the popular Sant'Antonio.
+The huge Basilica di Sant' Antonio, crowned by Byzantine domes and minaret style towers is only second to the Basilica of St. Marks for its Asian inspired beauty.
+The interior of the church is richly decorated courtesy of the generosity of Pilgrims who have made their way to this church for centuries to give thanks to the popular St. Antony.

-The Botanical Gardens of Padua date back to 1545 and owe their creation to Daniele Barbaro, owner of Villa Barbaro and close friend of Andrea Palladio.
+The Botanical Gardens of Padua date back to 1545 and owe their creation to one Daniele Barbaro owner of the Villa Barbaro and close friend of Andrea Palladio.
 The gardens were created by the Venetian Republic to supply medicinal plants for the University.
-They can still be visited at the cost of €5 per person, and are open daily except on Monday.
+They can still be visited at the cost of 5E pp, and are open daily except Mondays.

 Weather in Padua, Italy

-How to Get to Padua
+How to get to Padua

-Below you will find listed links to various resources on the Web to assist you with information on how to get to Padua once you arrive in Italy.
+Below you will find listed links to various resources on the web to assist you with information on how to get to Padua once you arrive in Italy.
 Travelling from Venice , as most who visit Padua do, you can take a train from Santa Lucia railway station in Venice to Padua.

 Getting around Padua

-Coming from the railway station you'll cross the main river flowing through the town, immediately on your left will be the Scrovegni Chapel followed by the remains of a Roman amphitheatre.
+Coming from the railway station you'll cross the main river flowing through town, immediately on your left will be the Scrovegni Chapel followed by the remains of a Roman amphitheatre.

 Tours of Padua